 Steps to Take if the Boat Capsizes

-If your boat capsizes, stay with the boat if possible, as it will be easier for rescuers to locate.
+If your pleasure craft capsizes, stay with the boat if possible, as it will be easier for rescuers to locate.
 Try to take a headcount and make sure everyone is accounted for.
 Use your emergency equipment to signal for help.

 Dealing with Medical Emergencies on the Water